ControlCore-Project/documentation/docs/source/usage.rst

   :alt: DHG Sample

-The above sample workflow is stored in sample.graphml in the demo directory in the ``concore`` repository.
-The directory also has the controller and pm sample implementations.
 Use the "Save As" option and type "sample1."
 That will save the workflow as sample1.graphml in your Downloads directory.

 Now, use the getgraph command to copy the graphml files from your Downloads directory to the current directory.